Zielon/CPURasterizer/README.md

 All dependencies needed for the project can be downloaded using `windows_install.bat` for Windows or `linux_install.sh` for Linux.
 The project has `Visual Studio 2019` solution and `CMake project`.

+`git-lfs` must be installed in order to fetch scenes repository.

 ### Assets

 The scene description and assets are adapted from [GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer) project [4].
 The [scenes repository](https://github.com/Zielon/PBRScenes) will be automatically cloned during the installation process.